← Back to Blog

 But then what exactly does ‘good content’ mean?

-Secondly, all writers ‘rewrite’!
+Secondly, all writers rewrite!
 That’s how we make our living.
-That itself is all the more a reason to never shy away from it.
+That itself is all the more reason to never shy away from it.
 Rewrite.
 IT IS IMPORTANT.
-If you write something for the first time and you feel satisfied with it.
-That’s your brain playing all kinds of tricks on you; wait till the next morning, grab a cup of coffee, start reading it out loud and wait till you start hating yourself for writing that.
+If you write something for the first time and feel satisfied with it, that’s your brain playing tricks on you; wait till the next morning, grab a cup of coffee, start reading it out loud and wait till you start hating yourself for writing that.